Snooker's new wonder boy Judd Trump

 The 35-year-old victorious Higgins also paid tribute: "We've got a new star.
 Oldies like us will get pushed aside because he's the future.
 He's the new wonder boy the sport's been looking for."

-Winning a first ranking title in China four weeks ago showed signs that after four years of promise, Trump could finally fulfil his potential.
+Winning a four weeks ago showed signs that after four years of promise, Trump could finally fulfil his potential.
 Sheffield has seen him blossom.

 So what is it that has captivated and charmed all those witnessing Trump in recent weeks and helped his Twitter following jump from 3,000 on day one of the World Championship to 25,000 at the end of the incredible final?